Tasks & Retries

 class PublishInvoiceTask extends TaskHandler<void> {

-static final definition = TaskDefinition<InvoicePayload, bool>(
+static final definition = TaskDefinition<InvoicePayload, bool>.json(

 name: 'invoice.publish',